elastic/cloud-on-k8s/hack/reattach-pv/README.md

 * The Elasticsearch resource to re-create does not exist in Kubernetes.
 * All PersistentVolumeClaims of the previous cluster do not exist anymore.
-* All PersistentVolumes of the previous cluster still exist.
-Their status report they are `Released`.
+* All PersistentVolumes of the previous cluster still exist with the status `Released`.
 * The Elasticsearch resource to re-create has the exact same specs as the deleted one.
 Same cluster name, same node sets, same count, etc.
 * The current default kubectl context targets the desired Kubernetes cluster.